CoreGuard: Safeguarding Foundational Capabilities of LLMs Against Model Stealing in Edge Deployment: Experiments

-\highlight{Security under Other Attack Settings.} In this subsection, we assess the effectiveness of CoreGuard under various attack settings.
-Specifically, first, prior evaluations focus on FFT as the training method for MS. To test CoreGuard's security under different training methods, we assess its security against MS using LoRA, a most commonly used LLM fine-tuning approach.
-Second, previous evaluations take base models as the deployed model, but in real-world scenarios, LLMs may also be task-customized, which could affect the defense.
-Therefore, we assess CoreGuard’s performance in such cases, where the customized task may differ from or align with the attacker’s target.
-Third, while CoreGuard's security is close to the upper bound with a full training set, attackers may sometimes only have access to a small portion of data.
+In this subsection, we evaluate CoreGuard's security under various attack settings.
+Specifically, first, prior evaluations focus on FFT for training.
+To test CoreGuard under different MS training methods, we assess its security against MS using LoRA, a most commonly used LLM fine-tuning approach.
+Second, previous evaluations take base models as the deployed model, but in real-world scenarios, LLMs may also be task-customized, which may align with or differ from the attacker’s target, which could affect the defense.
+Third, while CoreGuard approaches the upper bound with the entire dataset, attackers may sometimes only have a small portion of the data.
 To verify whether it can still approach the upper bound in such cases, where the upper bound is also lower, we assess the defense with varying training data, ranging from 1\% to 100\%.
-As shown in Figure \ref{experiments_4.4.2}, we report the defense performance under various attack settings on Qwen2-0.5B, and CoreGuard consistently ensures the model's security across various settings.
-The attack accuracies stay close to black-box protection and significantly lower than no-shield cases, regardless of whether the original task matches the target task, the proportion of data the attacker possesses, or the training method used.
+As shown in Figure \ref{experiments_4.4.2}, we report the attack accuracies under various settings on Qwen2-0.5B, and CoreGuard consistently ensures the model's security across all these settings.
+The attack accuracies stay close to black-box protection and significantly lower than no-shield cases, regardless of whether the task is aligned, the proportion of data the attacker possesses, or the training method used.